FAQ: Open Access Policy

 The policy will also give BU a means of negotiating for more attractive terms with publishers.
-This is significant in an environment where the three largest publishers control over 40% of the market and library expenditures for journals over the past 30 years have increased at roughly four times the rate that Consumer Price Index did in the same time period.
+This is significant in an environment where the five largest publishers control over 50% of the market and library expenditures for journals over the past 30 years have increased at roughly four times the rate that Consumer Price Index did in the same time period.

 Open access, however, includes much more than OA journals.
-Over 70% of the nearly 1700 publishers in the SHERPA/RoMEO policies database have some sort of provision for open access archiving.
+Approximately 80% of the nearly 2400 publishers in the SHERPA/RoMEO policies database have some sort of provision for open access archiving.
 With some notable exceptions, scholarly publishers have expressed support for open access and are actively participating in it.

 The NIH Public Access policy, which requires that all publicly funded research be made openly accessible 12 months after publication, was initially opt-in (essentially optional).
 Compliance rate was around 4%.
 Since it became mandatory, and further funding began to depend on prior compliance, access to taxpayer-funded research has greatly improved.
 The benefit of this to society is difficult to overestimate.